-USF Policy 6-025: Fire and Emergency Evacuation Drills requires a multi-disciplinary approach for the effective implementation and maintenance of emergency evacuation procedures for the USF System.
+USF Policy 6-025: Fire and Emergency Evacuation Drills requires a multi-disciplinary approach for the effective implementation and maintenance of emergency evacuation procedures for USF.
 The following organizational units are responsible for implementing and maintaining these procedures:

 - Environmental Health and Safety;

 - USFPD:

 - Facilities Management;

-- College/Division Heads; and
+- · College/Division Heads; and

 - Facility Managers.